NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

 ### Orchestrate using Apache Airflow
 *  Set up Airflow environment
-*  Define functions to exceute tasks
+*  Define functions to execute tasks
 *  Define DAG
 *  Set task order

-At the end you get a store of listening histroy to slice and dice however you like.
+At the end you get a store of listening history to slice and dice however you like.
 Enjoy!